Project 6: Custom Data Formatter

 By completing this project, you will:

-- Register a type formatter in LLDB.
+- Register the formatter in LLDB.

 2. Theoretical Foundation